-Co-operative Legal Services, Lawbridge Solicitors Ltd, a family-run firm based in Kent, and John Welch and Stammers, Oxfordshire, have been all been granted licences.'New heights'
+Co-operative Legal Services, Lawbridge Solicitors Ltd, a family-run firm based in Kent, and John Welch and Stammers, Oxfordshire, have been all been granted licences.

 Justice Minister Jonathan Djanogly said: "This is a huge milestone for UK legal services and the future of Alternative Business Structures.

 "ABSs introduce more competition in the market place, delivering competitive pricing, higher standards of product and more choice for the consumer.

 "Our UK legal services are unrivalled around the world and these changes will allow them to reach new heights, as solicitors' firms develop new markets, seek external investment and join up with other businesses to offer different products to consumers and provide opportunities for growth."

 Eddie Ryan, managing director of Co-operative Legal Services, said: "When the Legal Services Act was first drafted it was envisaged that its enactment would enable consumer brands to enter the closed world of legal services, so this is a historic occasion not only for the Co-operative Legal Services but for all customers needing access to legal services in the UK."